Los Angeles Health Care Fraud Lawyer

 The Department of Justice (DOJ), Drug Enforcement Administration (DEA), Office of Inspector General (OIG), and other federal authorities are actively targeting physicians, pharmacists, and other providers in Los Angeles in health care fraud investigations.
 To avoid civil or criminal charges, providers must engage experienced defense representation immediately.
 Contact our respected and winning Los Angeles health care fraud lawyers today.

 Allegations of health care fraud can have devastating consequences.
 As a physician, pharmacist, clinician, facility operator, or company executive in Los Angeles, being accused of over-billing Medicare, Medicaid, Tricare, or the Department of Labor (DOL) can ruin your reputation; it can also do so much more.
+Getting the right defense team with our Los Angeles Health Care Fraud Lawyers is crucial to your case.
 Providers who are charged with civil health care fraud can face crippling financial penalties, loss of program eligibility, loss of professional licensure, and loss of DEA registration.
 Those charged with criminal health care fraud can face these consequences plus long-term federal imprisonment.

 If your business or practice is being targeted in a federal health care fraud investigation, you cannot assume that everything will be okay.
 Regardless of how confident you are in your business’s or practice’s billing compliance program, you need to understand what it means to come under government scrutiny.
 If you are being targeted in a fraud investigation, this means that the DOJ, DEA, OIG, or another federal agency or task force already has reason to believe that you (or someone else within your business or practice) has committed fraud.
 At this point, avoiding charges needs to be your top priority.
 You need to engage a team of highly experienced Los Angeles health care fraud lawyers who can protect you against life-altering consequences.